EQPO: Equitable Group Relative Policy Optimization for Clinical Reasoning: Results Discussion

-We recorded how the performance and fairness of FairGRPO and GRPO progress throughout a standard training run.
-As shown in Fig \ref{fig:training_metrics}(c), although both methods improve the model's performance, the F1 difference for FairGRPO is lower than that of GRPO, and the gap between the two methods constantly increase as the runtime increases.
-In addition, Fig \ref{fig:training_metrics}(a) and Fig\ref{fig:training_metrics}(b) show that the F1 score in FairGRPO is higher than that of GRPO, and the accuracy for both methods is almost the same.
-Fig \ref{fig:training_metrics}(e) demonstrates that FairGRPO expands the empirical Pareto frontier relative to GRPO.
-Throughout the training process, the model provides multiple optimal checkpoints at various fairness-performance tradeoffs, all at better and more balanced Pareto points than GRPO.
+As shown in Fig.~\ref{fig:training_metrics}(c), the F1 difference for EQPO is consistently lower than that of GRPO, and the gap widens as training progresses.
+This divergence suggests that standard GRPO optimization increasingly favors majority groups over time, while EQPO's adaptive weighting actively counteracts this tendency.
+Meanwhile, Fig.~\ref{fig:training_metrics}(a,b) shows that EQPO's F1 score is higher than GRPO's while accuracy remains comparable, so the simultaneous improvement in both F1 and fairness contradicts the common assumption that fairness necessarily trades off against performance.
+Fig.~\ref{fig:training_metrics}(e) further shows that EQPO expands the empirical Pareto frontier relative to GRPO and provides multiple optimal checkpoints at different fairness-performance tradeoffs, all dominating GRPO's best checkpoint.

-\textbf{Runtime Efficiency.} Fig \ref{fig:training_metrics}(d) shows that FairGRPO and GRPO's runtime per step is close on both Qwen2.5-VL and MedGemma, with In particular, for all critic free RL methods, the time for advantage calculation is less than 0.1\% of the total training time.
-This reveals that the extra calculation in FairGRPO adds negligible runtime overhead.
+\textbf{Runtime Efficiency.} Fig.~\ref{fig:training_metrics}(d) shows EQPO and GRPO's runtime per step is close on both backbones.
+In particular, for all critic-free RL methods, the time for advantage calculation is less than 0.1\% of the total training time.
+This reveals that the extra calculation in EQPO adds \textit{negligible runtime overhead}, making it a practical drop-in replacement for standard GRPO in clinical applications.